Ntsekees/Nahaiwa/grammar/src/morphology/roles/subordinators.md

 ## Template clauses

 Template clauses are similar to content clauses but contain ‘blanks’, parts that have been abstracted away, similarly to blanks in a form, ready to be filled in.
 A template clause defines a predicate, and each ‘blank’ corresponds to one of the argument slots of the predicate.
-Each such blank or slot is represented by a so-called ‘lambda pronoun’ (named after lambda calculus).
-There is one vocalic morpheme for each predicate arity, and each arity has its own set of lambda pronouns.
-Additionally, there are two different morphemes for unary predicates, they only differ in having a different lambda pronoun.
-Like other Nahaıwa pronominals, the lambda pronouns are extensional prefixes, with a variable vowel representing an Inner Case, represented as ⟪◈⟫ below:
+Each such blank or slot is represented by a so-called *‘lambda pronoun’* (named after lambda calculus).
+There is one vocalic morpheme for each predicate valency, and each valency has its own set of lambda pronouns.
+Like other Nahaıwa pronominals, the lambda pronouns are extensional prefixes, with a variable vowel representing an Inner Case, represented as ⟪◈⟫ in the table below:

 ```
 ┌────────────────────────────┬─────┬────────────────────┐